franz-josef-kaiser/filterama/readme.txt

 Tags: admin, post, list, filter, categories, tags, post-tags, taxonomy, taxonomies Requires at least: 3.5
 Tested up to: 3.5.1
-Stable tag: 0.3
+Stable tag: 0.5

 == Description ==

 Adds one taxonomy filter/drop-down/select box for each taxonomy attached to a (custom) post types list in the admin post list page.
+Also adds a "match" button so you can now "filter" the list by ALL or ANY taxonomy terms.

 = (WCM) WeCodeMore =